jpype-project/jpype/doc/userguide.rst

 "cast" using a cast operator.
 In Java, a cast is requested by placing the type name in parentheses in front of the object to be cast.
 Unfortunately, the same syntax is not allowed in Python.
 Not every conversion is possible between Java types.
-Those types that cannot be converted are consider to be type "none".
+Types that cannot be converted are considerer to be conversion type "none".

 Details on the standard conversions provided by JPype are given in the section `Type Matching`_.